Cliffhanger (1993 film): Cancelled sequel

-In May 2023, it was officially announced that the project will be redeveloped as a legacy-sequel.
+In May 2023, it was officially announced that the project will be redeveloped as a legacy sequel.
 Ric Roman Waugh will serve as director (replacing Amirpour), from a new script written by Mark Bianculli.
 Stallone will reprise his role from the original, in addition to taking on a role as producer.
 The plot will detail the continued adventures of climber-turned-rescue ranger Gabriel "Gabe" Walker alongside a supporting cast, and include the Italian Alps.
 Casting underway for additional ensemble lead and supporting roles.
 Waugh expressed excitement for the challenge of working with Stallone, stating: "Growing up with the biggest action films of the '80s and '90s, ...Cliffhanger was by far one of my favorite spectacles.
 To be at the helm of the next chapter, ...with the legend himself...is a dream come true.
 It's going to be a great challenge and blast taking this franchise to new heights, a responsibility I don't take lightly."
-Moritz, Jaffe, Schumacher, Sylvest, and Braden Aftergood will serve as additional producers.
-The project will be a joint-venture production between Original Film, Balboa Productions, StudioCanal, Rocket Science Films, Wright Productions & Entertainment, and Front Row Entertainment.
-The movie had a presence at Cannes, where additional funding and distribution would be decided.
-In December of the same year, it was announced that Jean-François Richet had replaced Waugh as director; while additional film studios joined the project including FilmFernsehFonds Bayern, Black Magic Films, Supernix, Maze Pictures, and Occupant Entertainment.
+Moritz, Jaffe, Schumacher, Sylvest and Braden Aftergood will serve as additional producers.
+The project will be a joint-venture production between Original Film, Balboa Productions, StudioCanal, Rocket Science Films, Wright Productions & Entertainment and Front Row Entertainment.
+The movie had a presence at the 2023 Cannes Film Festival, where additional funding and distribution would be decided.
+In December of the same year, it was announced that Jean-François Richet had replaced Waugh as director; while additional film studios joined the project including FilmFernsehFonds Bayern, Black Magic Films, Supernix, Maze Pictures and Occupant Entertainment.
 Philipp Kreuzer and Joe Neurauter will serve as additional producers, while principal photography was scheduled to commence in the summer of 2024.

+Reboot

 In October 2024, it was reported that a creative overhaul turned the proposed Cliffhanger sequel into a reboot, with Stallone no longer involved with the project.
-Lily James was cast in the lead role, alongside Pierce Brosnan, Nell Tiger Free, Franz Rogowski, Shubham Saraf, Assaad Bouab, Suzy Bemba, and Bruno Gouery.
-Principal photography began on October 31, in Austria.
+Lily James was cast in the lead role, alongside Pierce Brosnan, Nell Tiger Free, Franz Rogowski, Shubham Saraf, Assaad Bouab, Suzy Bemba and Bruno Gouery.
+Principal photography began on October 31 in Austria.
+The film was scheduled to be released on August 28, 2026, but was pushed back to February 24, 2027.